triton-inference-server/server/docs/examples/jetson/concurrency_and_dynamic_batching/README.md

 An example Makefile is provided for Jetson.

-## Demonstration  case 1: Concurrent inference
+## Demonstration  case 1: Concurrent model execution

 With Triton Inference Server, multiple models (or multiple instances of the same model) can run simultaneously on the same GPU or on multiple GPUs.
 In this example, we are demonstrating how to run multiple instances of the same model on a single Jetson GPU.